Motorola Solutions Earnings Call Transcripts

 -

-Record Q1 results with 6% revenue growth, strong cash flow, and margin expansion were driven by robust demand in software, services, and public safety products.
-Guidance for 2025 is reaffirmed despite tariff and FX headwinds, supported by new product launches and acquisitions.
+Record Q1 results with 6% revenue growth, margin expansion, and strong cash flow were driven by robust demand in software, services, and public safety products.
+Guidance for 2025 is reaffirmed despite tariff and FX headwinds, with continued investment in AI, cloud, and innovative product launches fueling recurring revenue growth.

 -